Gralite21/Gralite21/README.md

-Hi my name is Tim.
+Hi my name is Tim

 I started programming in June 2023...